AnetGeorge/Assignly/README.md

-# ✅ TaskTrackr — Your Minimal, Powerful Daily Task Organizer
+# ✅ TaskTrackr — Role-Based Task Management System

-A modern, lightweight task management web app that helps you stay organized and productive.
-Built using pure HTML, CSS, and JavaScript.
+**TaskTrackr** is a responsive task management web app built with React, designed for organizations to streamline work assignments.
+With two distinct roles — Manager and Employee — the app provides a smart, simple way to delegate and complete tasks effectively.

 ---

-## 🌟 Features
+## 👥 Role-Based Access

+- 👔 **Manager Login**
+  - Create and assign tasks to employees
+  - Track task status
-- ➕ Add tasks with title, due date, and category
+  - Edit/delete tasks
+  - View task dashboard across all users

+- 👩‍💼 **Employee Login**
+  - View personal task list
-- ✅ Mark tasks as completed
+  - Mark tasks as completed
-- 📝 Edit and delete tasks
+  - Update task progress
-- 🗂️ Filter tasks by category (Work, Personal, Urgent)
+  - Filter and sort tasks

-- 🔍 Live search functionality
-- 💾 Data persistence using browser's LocalStorage
+> Login credentials are role-based (can be hardcoded or use mock authentication for demo)

 ---

+## ✨ Features

+- 📝 Add, assign, and delete tasks
+- 🗂️ Categorize by priority or department
+- ✅ Mark as completed, pending, in-progress
+- 🔐 Separate dashboards for Manager & Employee
+- 🔍 Filter/search by task name, status, or assignee
+- 🧾 Persistent task list (via local storage or backend API-ready)

+---

-## 🧰 Tech Stack
+## 🛠️ Tech Stack

-- HTML5
-- CSS3 (with Flexbox/Responsive Design)
+- **Frontend:** React.js (with functional components & hooks)
-- JavaScript (Vanilla)
-- Bootstrap (Optional)
+- **Styling:** Bootstrap 5, Custom CSS
+- **Icons:** FontAwesome / React Icons
+- **Routing:** React Router DOM
+- **State Management:** useState, useEffect (or Redux if added later)
+- **Authentication:** Mock-based role login (or Firebase-ready)
+- **Storage:** LocalStorage (optional to integrate with backend/API)

 ---